dotastro/hacks-collector/README.md

 is easy, and we describe the file format and the steps to take to add a file below.

+First navigate to the correct conference folder e.g. [dotastro8](https://github.com/dotastro/hack-list/tree/master/dotastro8), then click on the "Create new file" button on the top right side of the page.

 The file format
 ---------------